gcsalzburg/gcsalzburg.github.io/_posts/2017-11-22-Manufacturing.md

 The telephone has a single flat-head screw, with a wide uniform slot which means any flat sided object can be used to open it - no need for a screwdriver let alone a bespoke tool.
 The use of a captive screw here is genius too, slightly higher cost but it will never be lost.
 Note the turned end to aid alignment during [re-assembly](#5-design-for-re-assembly).

-Products designed for disassembly help both the end user but also aid .

 ![Single flathead screw for access](/images/posts/Manufacturing/access.jpg)

 ![Captive screw](/images/posts/Manufacturing/screw.jpg)